-- They examine systematically the occurence of arbitrage opportunities where the value of the parent company is less than the value of the subsidiary ('negative stub value' firms) - In a sample running from 1985 to 2000, they find 82 situations of negative stub value - They typically arise after equity carve outs or partial acquisitions - The arbitrage trade involves a long position in the parent company and a short position in the subsidiary - They assess the importance of different types of limits to arbitrage - 1.
-Fundamental risk: they define it as the risk that the mispricing does not converge at any point - This happens, for example, because the parent goes bankrupt, or third party acquires the subsidiary, or delisting, etc. - These events occur for about 30% of the negative stub value situations
+- They examine systematically the occurrence of arbitrage opportunities where the value of the parent company, computed as market value of equity plus market value of debt, is less than the value of the stake in the subsidiary (negative stub value firms) - In a sample running from 1985 to 2000, they find 82 situations of negative stub value - They typically arise after equity carve outs or partial acquisitions - The arbitrage trade involves a long position in the parent company and a short position in the subsidiary - They assess the importance of different types of limits to arbitrage - 1.
+Fundamental risk: they define it as the risk that the mispricing does not converge at any point - This happens, for example, because the parent goes bankrupt, or third party acquires the subsidiary, or delisting, etc.

+• These events occur for about 30% of the negative stub value situations

-- 2. Financing risk: this can take two forms - (a) Horizon risk: uncertainy about the time a position needs to be kept open before convergence occurs - In the sample, there is large variability of this horizon: average = 236 days, median = 92 days, min = 1 day, max = 2796 days - In the time to convergence, the arbitrage usually underperforms, discouraging investors who are not able to close the mispricing on their own - (b) Margin risk: the long-short strategy involves posting collater to satisfy margins.
+2. Financing risk: this can take two forms

+- (a) Horizon risk: uncertainy about the time a position needs to be kept open before convergence occurs - In the sample, there is large variability of this horizon: average =236 days, median =92 days, min =1 day, max =2796 days - In the time to convergence, the arbitrage usually underperforms, discouraging investors who are not able to close the mispricing on their own - (b) Margin risk: the long-short strategy involves posting collateral to satisfy margins.
 Margin calls can occur if the strategy underperforms in the interim period which require additional collateral or liquidation.
-If the fund cannot commit more capital, the position is liquidated at a loss - 3.
-Cost of shorting and buy-ins: - (a) The rebate rate is the interest that is returned to the share-borrower on the proceeds from the short sales.
+If the fund cannot commit more capital, the position is liquidated at a loss

+3. Cost of shorting and buy-ins:

+(a) The rebate rate is the interest that is returned to the share-borrower on the proceeds from the short sales.
 The rebate rate is below the market interest rate (Libor) because the borrower has to pay a short selling fee